semihgunel/PyBundleAdjustment/README.md

 camNet = CameraNetwork(points2d=d['points2d'], calib=d, image_path=image_path)
 ```

-points2d has the format B x T x J x 2.
-Units are in pixels.
+points2d is a numpy array with shape T x J x 2.
-calib is a nested dictionary.
+All units are in pixels. calib is a nested dictionary.

 ```python
 calib = {0: {'R': array([[ 0.90885957,  0.006461  , -0.41705219],